 - Solid State Drives couldn’t care less where its data is stored on its NAND chips.
 There’s literally no physical read heads involved.
 SSDs are much faster.

 - Combine 4 SSD’s in a RAID 00 system.
 Talk about quadrupling read write performance.
 Any heavy data user or music producer can export data/files at mind blowing speeds.

 It’s no surprise, SSD drives are amazingly fast and efficient.
 This new technology has much room to grow, imagine this technology 10 years from today.
 Everything is becoming faster, bigger and much safer for the environment.

 “It amazes me where technology is going today, I am so pleased to be involved, this, the fourth time being called by NASA… recovering the mission data from the Helios mission after it crashed into the Pacific in 2003 was an honor.
 Taking a walk in the beautiful hills of Colorado, producing music and benefiting space exploration all at once, it’s a dream come true!” states Bruce.

 Complexity of NAND Storage SSD Drives – SSD Drive Recovery, NAND Chip Technology.

 The complexity and highly exclusive features can make some data recovery difficult when an unforeseen solid-state drive failure occurs.
 Unlike hard disk drives, many newer solid state storage devices have no proper data set relocating components.
 This creates an incorrect perception that data is much more secure on SSD’s, which, unfortunately, is not always the case.

 Firstly, SSD’s have greater susceptibility to some defects that normal hard drives are not as susceptible to.
 This consists of sudden power loss, electromagnetic fields and electrical charges, static electricity, physical damage and surface mount controller oxidation issues when compared against typical HDD’s.

-NAND Problems and Benefits, Preventing Data Loss, Understanding Risk vs. Reward
+NAND Problems and Benefits, Preventing Data Loss, Risk vs. Reward.